This transition-to-practice course, taught by a career general counsel, will

 important non-legal skills for success like communication, relationship

 building, exercising good judgment, managing projects and people, and making and communicating decisions.

-· Draft and negotiate basic documents regularly encountered by in-house
+· Draft and negotiate two basic documents regularly encountered by in-house

-techniques for counseling business persons and other non-lawyers towards
+techniques for counseling business persons and other non-lawyers about

 realistic expectations and acceptable outcomes.

 conflict-of-interest and other ethics issues unique for in-house counsel.